Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2020-05-01-preview/types.md

 * **resourceGroup**: string (ReadOnly): Resource Group.
 * **resourceUri**: string (ReadOnly): The resource the service principal/app has access to.
 * **serverName**: string (ReadOnly): The Azure SQL server name.
 * **serviceDataAccessAuthIdentity**: 'None' | 'WorkspaceSystemAssignedIdentity' (ReadOnly): Indicates which identity to use to authenticate service data access to customer's storage.
-Possible values include: 'None', 'WorkspaceSystemAssignedIdentity'
 * **subscriptionId**: string (ReadOnly): Subscription ID.
 * **tenantId**: string (ReadOnly): The ID of the tenant the service principal/app belongs to.
 * **thumbprint**: string (ReadOnly): The thumbprint of the certificate above.